MALI MINING REGULATION

-The Fraser Institute ranked Mali 65th out of 109 countries in its 2015 survey.
+The Fraser Institute ranked Mali 46th out of 91 countries in its 2017 survey.
 The global recession, a military coup and terrorist activity in the north caused a decline in output in 2012, and potential physical insecurity remains the primary threat to Mali’s economic development.
 Mali also faces high population growth, weak infrastructure and corruption.
-The mining industry has been criticized due to working conditions, displacement of villages for mine construction, and the widespread use of child labour in small-scale gold mining.
+The mining industry has been criticised due to working conditions, displacement of villages for mine construction, and the widespread use of child labour in small-scale gold mining.

 Mining titles are granted to legal persons with demonstrated technical and financial capacity, and can be cancelled or revoked without compensation in certain circumstances following a formal notice without effect for 90 days (for exploitation permits) or 60 days (all other mining licences), including for violation of the conditions, obligations or restrictions relevant to that particular mining title.
-The Implementing Order (Décret d’application) defines the modalities for renewal, renunciation, transfer, lease, and determines the contents of the feasibility study and the Environmental and Social Impact Study (or Environmental and Social Impact Notice), and the Community Development Plan.
-The Mining Decree also provides extensive environmental and community engagement provisions, and details the role of the Mining Police (police des mines), administrated by the DNGM under the authority of the Ministry of Mines.
+The Mining Decree defines the modalities for renewal, renunciation, transfer, lease, and determines the contents of the feasibility study and the Environmental and Social Impact Study (or Environmental and Social Impact Notice), and the Community Development Plan.
+The Mining Decree also provides extensive environmental and community engagement provisions and details the role of the Mining Police (police des mines), administrated by the DNGM under the authority of the Ministry of Mines.

 Several types of licences may be granted under the Mining Code, namely: